Byrde/terraform-project-registry/projects/n8n-ibkr/README.md

 | oauth_setup_instructions | Instructions for setting up OAuth credentials manually |
 | ib_gateway_connection_info | Information about connecting to IB Gateway from n8n |

-## IBKR Node

-### Automatic Installation

-The IBKR custom node is **automatically installed** when the n8n container starts.
-The node is installed from GitHub (`github:byrde/terraform-project-registry#main:projects/n8n-ibkr/nodes/n8n-ibkr-node`) and is immediately available in your n8n workflows.

-**Note**: This is a **custom node**, not an official n8n catalog node.
-It will appear in your n8n node panel when you search for "IBKR", but it won't be listed in the official n8n node catalog.

-**No manual installation required** - just deploy and start using the IBKR node!

-### Using the IBKR Node

-1. **Open n8n** and create a new workflow
-2. **Add the IBKR node** - search for "IBKR" in the node panel
-3. **Configure credentials**:
-   - Base URL: `http://localhost:4001/v1/api` (paper) or `http://localhost:7497/v1/api` (live)
-   - Account ID: Your Interactive Brokers account ID
-4. **Select an operation**:
-   - Health Check
-   - List Positions
-   - Buy Stock
-   - Sell Stock

 ## IB Gateway Configuration

 ### Connecting to IB Gateway from n8n